Absolutely maximally entangled pure states of multipartite quantum systems: Concluding Remarks

 As the question concerning existence of AME states for different number of parties $N$ and local dimension $d$ was first integrated in an online table by Huber and Wyderka \cite{TableOfAME}, following \cite{Ramadas_2024,casas2025circuits} we gathered in Fig. \ref{fig:AME_table} the data concerning the number of known non-equivalent AME states.

+{ As mentioned in the introduction, it is also possible to analyze AME states for heterogeneous systems with different local dimensions \cite{GBZ16,Huber_2018Shadow,shen2021heterogeneous}.
+Pure-state entanglement in $2 \times L \times M \times N$ systems was classified in \cite{Sun15}, while the advantages of planning experiments with heterogeneous systems were advocated in \cite{Krenn2016}.
+The AME problem for such systems was posed in \cite{GBZ16} and solved for the $2 \times 2 \times 3 $ and $2 \times 3 \times 3$ systems, for which $1$-uniform states were constructed.
+The former one is generated using the notion of mixed orthogonal arrays \cite{Hedayat_1999}, linked to quantum error correction codes over mixed alphabets \cite{Mazurek2020,ball2025AMEhetero}.
+AME states do not exist for four-party systems $2 \times 2 \times 2 \times 3$ and $2 \times 2 \times 3 \times 3$, but such a state $|AME\rangle \in {\cal H}_{54}$ was constructed for $2 \times 3 \times 3 \times 3$ system ~\cite{Huber_2018Shadow}.
+For several other heterogeneous systems such an existence problem remains open. }

-In spite of numerous spectacular results on multipartite strongly entangled quantum states achieved recently, our comprehension of these issues is by far not complete.
-Although some schemes to create AME states experimentally were proposed \cite{CerveraLierta_2019,ZBE24,casas2025circuits}, up to our best knowledge such states have not yet been realized in laboratory.
-Therefore, this work will be concluded with a list of some relevant open questions concerning both theoretical and experimental physics. \\\\
+In spite of numerous spectacular results on multipartite strongly entangled quantum states achieved recently, our comprehension of these issues is by far not complete. { For instance, the work on fermionic AME states has only just started~\cite{Giorgadze_2025}, with potential applications extending to quantum chemistry.
+Although some schemes to create AME states experimentally were proposed \cite{CerveraLierta_2019,ZBE24,casas2025circuits}, so far, limited cases have been achieved~\cite{miller2024weightEnumExperiment}.} Therefore, this work will be concluded with a list of some relevant open questions concerning both theoretical and experimental physics. \\\\

 1.0cm (T) Theory